idpeople/Parser.Tools/README.md

 The attribute is for variables in a class.<br/>
 It is possible to define an array of unwanted characters, that will be removed from data before it is returned.

+## Handlers

+### DataLoadHandler

+This handler is for loading data and converting it into class objects using the annotation attributes.

+### MagneticStripHandler

+This handler is for validating and handling magnetic stripe data.<br/>

+### BarcodeHandler

+This handler is for adding check digits to different types of barcodes.